 - When Prometheus approaches the landing zone, straight marks on the ground can be seen which are very similar to the Nazca lines located in the Nazca Desert in southern Peru.
-The Nazca lines are considered by few rogue scientists/archaeologists to be runways of an ancient airfield used by extraterrestrials.
+The Nazca lines are considered by a few rogue scientists/archaeologists to be runways of an ancient airfield used by extraterrestrials.
 This idea was popularized by Swiss author, Erich von Däniken, and is generally regarded as pseudo-science.
 One of the more prevailing and accepted theories posits that the lines were part of the religious practices of the local people.
-Other theories place astronomical, cosmological or topographical significance to them.
+Other theories place astronomical, cosmological or topographical significance on them.

-- The first shot of the cave paintings at the beginning of the film, which showed a horse in motion, originate from the Chauvet Cave in the South of France, which was the subject of the Werner Herzog documentary Cave of Forgotten Dreams, also shot in 3D.
+- The first shot of the cave paintings at the beginning of the film, which showed a horse in motion, originated from the Chauvet Cave in the South of France, which was the subject of the Werner Herzog documentary Cave of Forgotten Dreams, also shot in 3D.

 - Marks Ridley Scott’s first venture in 3D feature filmmaking and his third sci-fi movie after Alien and Blade Runner.

-- In one of the screenplay drafts for Alien, there was a sex scene between Ripley and Dallas, to show how crew members would engage in casual sex during long space travels, simply to fulfill their needs.
+- In one of the screenplay drafts for Alien, there was a sex scene between Ripley and Dallas, to show how crew members would engage in casual sex during long space travels, simply to fulfil their needs.
 Ridley Scott never filmed the scene, but the idea was reused for this film in the exchange between Vickers and Janek.

 - The three-triangle logo of the Weyland corporation (while visually similar to that of the actual Weinstein Group) is actually derived from a pattern appearing on the wall in the background of an early Ron Cobb production painting of the Space Jockey for the original Alien film. the logo can be seen as part of David’s fingerprint.

 - Shaw’s final message at the end of the film closely mirrors that of Ripley’s final log entry at the end of Alien.
-Both messages include indication of being a “final log entry”, description of the fates of the ships’ respective crews, and identifying themselves as the “last surviving crew member of the (Nostromo/Prometheus)”.
+Both messages include an indication of being a “final log entry”, a description of the fates of the ships’ respective crews, and identifying themselves as the “last surviving crew member of the (Nostromo/Prometheus)”.

 - The Prometheus marketing featured viral marketing.
 Which included: